 With the invitation from Nishi Gallery last Nov I had to get a wriggle on to make new work in time for the exhibition date.

-Now I look back on what a great time i’ve had putting this exhibition together, I don’t think i’ve worked so hard on something in my life!
+Now I look back on what a great time I’ve had putting this exhibition together, I don’t think i’ve worked so hard on something in my life!
 It has taken a massive commitment, but then again everything does if you want to do something great.
-Reward doesn’t come without effort.
+The reward doesn’t come without effort.
 Dreams don’t get fulfilled without help from others And life isn’t interesting unless you step outside your comfort zone.

 I’d like to thank my sponsors Ted’s Professional and Ilford papers.